ben-coughlin/IntoTheDeep/README.md

-## Please Switch to the goBILDA-Odometry-Driver Branch to use this reository.
+## Please Switch to the goBILDA-Odometry-Driver Branch to use this repository.
 The master branch contains only the FTC SDK.

 ## NOTICE